POS 100 American National Government (3 Credits)

 Study of the basic principles of the American constitutional system.
 Emphasis is placed on the judicial interpretation and application of these principles in construing the powers of the government and the rights of individuals.
 This course examines the h

-POS 338 American Constitutional Law (3 Credits)
+POS 338 American Constitutional Law II (3 Credits)

 POS 338H Honors American Constitutional Law II (3 Credits)